Skip to main content

 elb({event: "entity action", data: { foo: "bar"}});

 To configure walker.js either do it while creating an instance or use the walker config command.
-There are options available before a run is called:
+There are a few options available before a run is called:

 elb('walker config', {